 Building an accessible website suggests all users, including those with vision, hearing, mobility, or dexterity limitations, can work and understand your site.
-In this blog post, we’ll try to explain more about web accessibility and outline some of the chief components to creating an accessible website.
-By following those guidelines, website visitors with disabilities or limitations will be able to enjoy your content, products, and services
+In this blog post, we’ll try to explain more about web accessibility and outline some of the chief components of creating an accessible website.
+By following those guidelines, website visitors with disabilities or limitations will be able to enjoy your content, products, and services.

-A CMS that completely comply with the WCAG 2.0 standards must have the ability to create automatically accessible content.
-Once the set up is complete, a good CMS should have the capacity to control markup and design dynamic web pages without you having to delve too deep into the underlying code and content with an expert outlook.
+A CMS that completely complies with the WCAG 2.0 standards must have the ability to create automatically accessible content.
+Once the setup is complete, a good CMS should have the capacity to control markup and design dynamic web pages without you having to delve too deep into the underlying code and content with an expert outlook.
 To meet international standards, a website audit must comply with the following four essential principles:

 - Perception: website visitors must be able to browse information using at least one of their senses.

-- Understanding: the information mentioned on the site must be recognisable to all.
+- Understanding: the information mentioned on the site must be recognizable to all.

 - Cross-platform: the way a website is displayed should be interpreted across several browsers, braille monitors and screen readers.